 Applicants may submit more than one proposal under this RFP under the applicable tracks.
-Each proposal must be separately submitted.
+Each proposal must be separately submitted and be for a different project.
 In addition, state and tribal applicants may submit proposals under each track but each proposal must be submitted under either Track One or Track Two.
 State and tribal applicants cannot submit one proposal covering both tracks.

 This document describes the grant selection and award process for eligible applicants interested in applying for WPDGs under this announcement.
-A list of previously funded proposals is posted at the EPA's Wetland Grants Database
+A list of previously funded proposals is posted at the EPA's Wetland Grants Database for reference.